K-epsilon turbulence model: Applications

-However it is more expensive in terms of memory than the mixing length model as it requires two extra PDEs.
+However, it is more expensive in terms of memory than the mixing length model as it requires two extra PDEs.
 This model would be an inappropriate choice for problems such as inlets and compressors as accuracy has been shown experimentally to be reduced for flows containing large adverse pressure gradients.
-The k-ε model also performs poorly in a variety of important cases such as unconfined flows, curved boundary layers, rotating flows and flows in non-circular ducts.
+The k-ε model also performs poorly in a variety of important cases such as unconfined flows, curved boundary layers, rotating flows, and flows in non-circular ducts.

 Other models

 Realizable k-ε Model: An immediate benefit of the realizable k-ɛ model is that it provides improved predictions for the spreading rate of both planar and round jets.
 It also exhibits superior performance for flows involving rotation, boundary layers under strong adverse pressure gradients, separation, and recirculation.
-In virtually every measure of comparison, Realizable k-ɛ demonstrates a superior ability to capture the mean flow of the complex structures.
+In virtually every measure of comparison, the realizable k-ɛ demonstrates a superior ability to capture the mean flow of the complex structures.

 k-ω Model: used when there are wall effects present within the case.

 Reynolds stress equation model: In case of complex turbulent flows, Reynolds stress models are able to provide better predictions.
-Such flows include turbulent flows with high degrees of anisotropy, significant streamline curvature, flow separation, zones of recirculation and influence of mean rotation effects.
+Such flows include turbulent flows with high degrees of anisotropy, significant streamline curvature, flow separation, zones of recirculation, and influence of mean rotation effects.